Some of the numbers presented in this website may not be the most recent available

 It was devastated by an earthquake in 2010 followed by a cholera epidemic from which it has yet to recover.

 Hispaniola is part of the Caribbean island arc.
-It is volcanically inactive but subject to continued faulting.
-Haiti itself is mountainous with narrow coastal plains and river valleys.
+Haiti on the west is volcanically inactive but mountainous with narrow coastal plains and river valleys subject to continued faulting with only small areas of sedimentary cover.
 Most of the sedimentary cover of Hispaniola lies in the area governed by the Dominican Republic.

 Globalshift believes it is unlikely to achieve any commercial production in the future.